Hidden States as Early Signals: Step-level Trace Evaluation and Pruning for Efficient Test-Time Scaling: Introduction

 Beyond algorithmic design, we additionally consider efficiency from an inference system perspective, which has been largely overlooked by prior work.
 We leverage GPU memory utilization as the signal to trigger pruning.
 As KV cache accumulation drives GPU memory toward saturation, we prune the least promising trace and immediately release its resources, preventing preemption and queuing delays.
 By accounting for this system-level bottleneck, our design reduces unnecessary computation and eliminates memory-induced waiting overhead, substantially improving end-to-end generation latency.

-We evaluate \methodname across challenging reasoning benchmarks (AIME-25, HMMT-24/25, GPQA-Diamond) and models at different scales (Qwen3-4B-Thinking-2507, DeepSeek-R1-0528-Qwen3-8B, Phi-4-reasoning-plus(14B)).
+We evaluate \methodname across challenging reasoning benchmarks (AIME-25, HMMT-24/25, GPQA-Diamond, EquiBench, DivLogicEval) and models at different scales (Qwen3-4B-Thinking-2507, DeepSeek-R1-0528-Qwen3-8B, Phi-4-reasoning-plus(14B)).
 Experiments demonstrate that \methodname reduces end-to-end inference latency by 45\%–70\% on average compared to self-consistency while also improving reasoning accuracy by +0.4 to +7.5 percentage points.
-These gains benefit from both the hidden-state-based early pruning and the GPU-memory-aware system optimization, highlighting the potential of efficient test-time scaling to advance complex reasoning capabilities in LLMs.
+These gains benefit from both the hidden-state-based early pruning and the GPU memory-aware system optimization, highlighting the potential of efficient test-time scaling to advance complex reasoning capabilities in LLMs.